vvr-rao/Flask-on-AWS-EKS/README.md

 You need to download the AWS Key and Secret from the console.
 Then use aws configure to set it up.

-Use these two commands to verify that you have the correct configuration. aws sts get-caller-identity aws sts get-session-token
+Use these two commands to verify that you have the correct configuration.

+aws sts get-caller-identity

+aws sts get-session-token

+(wierdly, I tried this in Cloud9 and, for some reason, I could not configure the CLI and aws sts get-session-token was throwing me an error.
+I could not troubleshoot so switched to using a regular EC2 instance)

 ## Step 3 - Create an EKS Cluster with nodes.
 This is easy with eksctl.
 This is the command I used;